 The Early-Career CEDAR Prize Lecture, CEDAR Prize Lecture, and Distinguished CEDAR Prize Lecture are solicited every year before the annual CEDAR workshop.
 The nomination criteria for each award shall be included in the solicitation and be made available on the CEDAR webpage.
-The evaluation process is currently decided by the current Prize Lecture task force leader and voting is performed by all voting members of the CSSC.
+CSSC members may not nominate themselves or other current CSSC members for science highlights or Prize lectures.
+The evaluation process is decided by the Prize Lecture task force leader and voting is performed by all voting members of the CSSC.